norbertglen/react-issues-manager/README.md

 # Github Issues listing for Facebook's react project
 ## How to use

+- Clone the project.
+- Create a `.env.local` file in the root direvtory with correct the correct environment variables as in the `.env.example` file

-Clone the project.
-Run the following commands on the root folder of the cloned project
+- Run the following commands on the root folder of the cloned project
 ### Installation
 ```bash
 yarn install